Medior back-end software engineer

 - A calm company that cares about its employees, physically and mentally.
 For instance, we offer monthly chair massages, healthy lunches, and a very green office.
 On top of that: we don’t do overtime.

-- An agile environment with a lot of freedom, responsibility, and flexibility to shape your working life to your personal life.
+- An agile environment with a lot of freedom, responsibility, and flexibility to achieve a work/life balance that fits you.

 - We alternate normal working weeks with play weeks where we step away from our daily work and dedicate time to side projects and experimenting with (new) technical stuff.